-Alarms are nothing but a container to associate different things together.
-Say, you want to monitor the artifacts (receive locations, send ports, and etc) of multiple applications, you can create a single alarm that will achieve this purpose.
+Alarms are nothing but a container to associate different things.
+Say, you want to monitor the artifacts (receive locations, send ports, and etc) of multiple applications, you can create a single alarm to achieve this.
 Along the same lines, you can create ‘n’ number of alarms in your environment depending on the requirement.
 There are no restrictions on the number of alarms that you can create within BizTalk360.

-Get notified whenever there is a threshold violation; customize when you want to receive the alerts – say, when there is a violation that exists beyond 10 minutes, or when things become normal, etc. You can also set how many times you want to be alerted if the violation persists.
-That’s not all – say, you don’t want to get disturbed with BizTalk360 alerts on weekends, there’s an option to set this preference as well.
+Get notified whenever there is a threshold violation; customize when you want to receive the alerts – when there is a violation that exists beyond 10 minutes, or when things become normal, etc. You can also set how many times you want to be alerted if the violation persists.
+That’s not all – if you do not want to get disturbed with BizTalk360 alerts on weekends, there’s an option to set this preference in the BizTalk360 UI.

 In addition to threshold alerts, receive notifications on the overall health status of the BizTalk environments.
 You can choose when to get notified – Every Day or Working Days or Every Hour – at a specific time.
 Example – Every Working Day (Monday to Friday) at 0900 AM.